When it comes to sales calls, caller ID is a hot topic. But there are also a lot of questions around caller ID.

 In the case of VOIP providers, the number displayed can be controlled and modified.
 Sometimes this requires a service agent to make the change.
 In other cases, the caller can make the change directly via a web interface.

 When using PhoneBurner, you can control the Caller ID number displayed for your dial session.
-Simply go into Dial Session Settings and enter the number you want that shows up (you must agree that it’s an actual working number, and that it’s either owned by you or your company).
+Simply go into Dial Session Settings and enter the number you want to use.
+You'll need to verify that it’s an actual working number, that is owned by you or your company.
+Once verified, you'll be able to use this number as an outgoing caller ID during your dial sessions.
+You can also purchase local numbers directly from PhoneBurner.

-This gives you the flexibility to determine what number shows up when you call a list of leads, and ensures there’s a relevant callback number that will route them to right place.
+This gives you the flexibility to determine what numbers show up when you call various lead lists, and ensure there’s a relevant callback number that will route them to right place.

 What Is Branded Caller ID (BCID)?

-If you're interested in learning more about how BCID can give you more quality conversation, watch the video blow.
-You can also check out our Branded Caller ID page, where you can sign up for a PhoneBurner account and start branding your calls today.
+Interested in learning how BCID can help you improve call engagement?
+Check out our Branded Caller ID page, where you can sign up for a PhoneBurner account and start branding your calls today.

 Make Caller ID Work for You

-Numbers are determined by the caller’s carrier, or in some cases, directly by the caller or the software products they use to place calls.
+To reiterate, Caller IDs are determined by the caller’s carrier, or in some cases, directly by the caller or the software products used to place calls.
+Businesses can update their CNAM records with mixed results.
+Alternatively, Branded Caller ID gives more control to businesses, and provides coverage across mobile devices which enjoy increasing dominance in today's modern call landscape.

 It’s important to understand how this information gets displayed in order to maximize live answers and facilitate callbacks, while maintaining integrity and adherence to calling rules and regulations.